-College credits earned in aviation, business, accounting, computer technology, or general education courses at other institutions may be considered for transfer to Academy College's program based on grades achieved in the courses, subject to review by the Campus Director.
+College credits earned in aviation, business, accounting, information technology, or general education courses at other institutions may be considered for transfer to Academy College's program based on grades achieved in the courses, subject to review by the Education Department.
 No courses below college level or in which less than a "C" grade was earned will be considered for transfer.
 AV coded classes will be considered for transfer if completed through an institution of higher education with FAA authority to certify its graduates for an Airline Transport Pilot Certificate with reduced aeronautical experience.
-Students are required to provide an official transcript (which must be sent directly to Academy College from the past institution(s)) and may be asked to provide school catalogs and/or course syllabi from the previous institution(s) to assist in the evaluation of the courses.
+Students are required to provide an official transcript (which must be sent directly to Academy College from the past institution(s)) and may be asked to provide school catalogs and/or course syllabi from the previous institution(s) to assist in the evaluation of the courses and demonstrated competencies earned by the entirety of a student's program.